-Individuals can apply for rebates when purchasing eligible electric motorcycles and low-speed vehicles, including limited-speed motorcycles.
+Individuals may apply for rebates when purchasing eligible zero-emission motorcycles and low-speed vehicles, including limited-speed motorcycles.

-Businesses and other organizations with fleets can apply for rebates on clean energy low speed vehicles, motorcycles, on-road medium and heavy duty vehicles, port and airport specialty vehicles.
+Businesses and other organizations such as non-profits and public sector organizations may apply for rebates on zero-emission motorcycles, low-speed vehicles, on-road medium and heavy-duty vehicles, airport and port specialty vehicles and utility vehicles.

-The SUVI Program is available to individuals, and to public and private fleets in British Columbia.
-Individuals may only access incentives for low-speed vehicles and electric motorcycles.
-Fleets may access all vehicle categories, but at this time are limited to a max of 5 rebates.
-The purchaser / lessee of the vehicle must be a person, business, non-profit, or public entity that is based in British Columbia or that has a British Columbia-based affiliate.
-All businesses must provide a valid B.C. business license when submitting an application to the Program.
+The SUVI Program is available to individuals and to public and private organizations/fleets in British Columbia.
+Individuals may only access rebates for zero-emission motorcycles and low-speed vehicles.
+Organizations may access all vehicle categories, are limited to ten rebates.
+The purchaser / lessee of the vehicle must be a person, business, non-profit, or public sector organization that is based in British Columbia or that has a British Columbia-based affiliate.
+All businesses must provide a valid B.C. business license when submitting an application to the SUVI Program.

-This Program supports electric and hydrogen vehicles in a variety of vehicle applications including motorcycles, low-speed vehicles and unique service vehicles, referred to as specialty-use vehicles.
-Only vehicles on the list are eligible for the incentive.
+This Program supports zero-emission vehicles in a variety of applications including motorcycles, low-speed vehicles and unique service vehicles, referred to as specialty-use vehicles.
+Only vehicles on the list are eligible for rebates.

 Manufacturers wishing to add their product to the list must complete and follow the instructions on the OEM Application.
 Manufacturers or suppliers, please contact Daniel.Clancy@gov.bc.ca if you have any questions or updates to the list of eligible vehicles.